GoogleCloudDataproc/hive-bigquery-connector/README.md

 When you drop a managed table using the `DROP TABLE` statement, the connector drops both the table metadata from the Hive Metastore and the BigQuery table (including all of its data).

+For Hive-3.x, create a managed table with `NOT NULL` column restraint will not create the BigQuery table with corresponding `NOT NULL` restraint.
+The `NOT NULL` restraint is still enforced by Hive at runtime.
+It is recommended to use external table if user needs to have the `NOT NULL` restraint on the BigQuery table.

 ### External tables

 When you create an external table using the `CREATE EXTERNAL TABLE` statement, the connector only